phyleria/Afri-Clad-Major-Store/README.md

                   # Images to be Added

 ## Live Demonstration
-The E-commerce website can will be viewed on
+The E-commerce website can be <a href = "https://phyleria.github.io/"> Viewed Here</a>